Stupid Is As Stupid Does

 Key to Win the Finals: Stay healthy.

-Key to Win the Finals: Not happening this year.
+Key to Win the Finals: Establish a new regime.

 Standard